 “First, look at the food and see what it looks like.
 Does it have an odd color or uneven patches of color?
 Maybe some brown, green, orange, black, or white spots?
 Does it have a weird shiny glaze on top, or is there some fuzz growing on it?”

-And, then I told her, “Put your nose into the container and take a whiff.
-If your face recoils from that container in any way, it’s a sure sign you shouldn’t put that food into your mouth and eat it.”
+And, then I said, “Put your nose into the container and take a whiff.
+If your face recoils from that food container in any way, it’s a sure sign you shouldn’t put that food into your mouth and eat it.”